Monday, October 20, 2025

 Here we have a set of Black Sabbath cover songs, all recorded in the 1970s or earlier.
 The "or earlier" part can be explained; the direction of cover goes both ways, and included here are some songs by other acts that Sabbath themselves covered early in their career.

-If this was a Hendrix, Cream or Deep Purple covers comp, it would have been easier to make; it is notable, for a band that is so well-known now, how few times the large majority of Black Sabbath songs were covered on record within the 1970s, except for one song elaborated below.
+If this was a Hendrix, Cream or Deep Purple covers comp, it would have been easier to make; it is notable, for a band that is so well-known now, how few times the vast majority of Black Sabbath songs were covered on record within the 1970s, except for one song elaborated below.
 The reason for this would seem to be that although Sabbath became popular with a select group of rock fans early-on (the ones with especially excellent taste, hehe), they did not achieve the same duration of mainstream recognition as some other heavy acts during the '70s.
-I can only assume that they were generally too heavy and scary for the mass market as it was then.
+I can only assume that they were generally too heavy and scary for a wider audience that wasn't quite prepared for such music.

 The earliest recorded evidence of Sabbath being covered live was by Scotland's Iron Claw (link), who played their songs at shows from 1970 onward, sometimes before they had even been released by Sabbath themselves, as you will read below.